youngsiiimba/Optimal-Scheduling/README.md

 python data2thingsspeak.py

 ## Send commands to Arduino
-First run arduino code in the *receieveDataFromPython.ino* receieveDataFromPython folder Then make sure the serial monitor in the Arduino IDE is closed Finally run *python arduinoCommands.py* to send commands to the Arudino
+First run the *receieveDataFromPython.ino* Arduino code in the receieveDataFromPython folder Then make sure the serial monitor in the Arduino IDE is closed Finally run *python arduinoCommands.py* to send commands to the Arudino